Chris2018998/beecp/README.md

 |file          |32 source files, Jar package 93KB                            |44 source files, Jar package 158KB                         |
 |performance   |The overall performance is higher than 40% (optical connection pool benchmark) |                                         |

-What are the defects of HikariCP?
+Which are the defects of HikariCP?

 1：<a href="https://my.oschina.net/u/3918073/blog/4645061">For MySQL-driven applications, can the closed PreparedStatement be resurrected?</a>